Select Page

 Berlin Airlift Quizlet

-Now, let’s test your knowledge about the Berlin Airlift!
+Take this quiz to show what you understand about the Berlin Airlift.
 Take a look at the quizlet below:

-• Q2: What led to the Soviet blockade of West Berlin?
+Q2: What made the Soviet Union block all routes into West Berlin?

 Conclusion